Creamen/git-sensible/README.md

 ### Visualize branch flow

-Many teams don't unanimously use a git GUI (although I heard they're pretty cool), so each dev should have a visual of the branch flow.
+Many teams don't unanimously use a git GUI (although I heard they're pretty cool), so each dev should have a visual of the branch flow. `lol` and `lola` are popular ways to visualize the current branch tree and 'all' branches.

 ```
 $ git config --global alias.lol log --graph --decorate --oneline -20